tirkarthi/kuvera-cli/README.md

 TAURUS TAXSHIELD DIVIDEND PAYOUT DIRECT PLAN  2.47
 ```

+### Thanks

+Thanks much to Gaurav Rastogi, CEO of Kuvera who was generous enough to allow this.
+Relevant thread : https://www.reddit.com/r/IndiaInvestments/comments/8r0k9q/kuveracli_a_simple_program_to_download_funds_data/e0oz5wf/

 ### Donation

 If you found the program useful please consider donating to the awesome folks at Python Software Foundation.
 Refer : https://www.python.org/psf/donations/

 ### Disclaimer

-The data is from Kuvera and I don't hold responsibility for any inconsistency in data.
+No one holds responsibility for any inconsistency in data.

 ### LICENSE